sourcebits-harshitakasera/mediaelement-popup/README.md

 # Introduction

 MediaElement-Markers is a <code>MediaElement.js</code> plugin that lets you add a __Popup Option__ in the control bar of MediaElement Player.
-This plugin also defines a default callback function that will be called everytime the popup button is clicked.The image on the popup button ,text and the callback function all are configurable.
+This plugin also defines a default callback function that will be called everytime the popup button is clicked.Also reference to the mediaelement object is passed as an argument in callback for further processing.The image on the popup button ,text and the callback function all are configurable.

 # Demo
-[Click here](http://jsfiddle.net/hkasera/rKtP3/) to see a working demo of the plugin.
+[Click here](http://jsfiddle.net/hkasera/rKtP3/4/) to see a working demo of the plugin.

 <code>* Note</code> The default callback function in the demo shows up the video in jQuery modal dialog ,hence if jQuery ui is not included the default callback will not do anything however callback can still be overriden.